cf73/ces2021/content/collections/pages/summer-programs.md

 blueprint: programsumbrellasummer
 template: programsumbrellasummer
 title: 'Summer Programs'
-description: 'Our warmer months are full of fun, exploration, and water play at CES summer camp!
+description: 'The July and June are full of fun, exploration, and water play at CES summer camp!
 We offer 8:30-12:00pm or 8:30-3:00pm programming for Toddlers and Preschoolers alike.
 Language Immersion classrooms in French, Mandarin, and Spanish are available for children over the age of 3 years.'
 programs_offered:
   -
     program_title: 'Young Explorers- English Summer Camp'